hard-nett/airdrop/docs/zk-headstash/spec.md

 >
 > **2. Viewing key magic is simplified for this iteration**
 > We do not use diversifiers, viewing-keys & spending-keys as defined in multiple Zcash protocols, which is how note-commitments and nullifiers are
 > derived.
-We instead implement a simplified version that satisfies our requirements, without sacraficing any of the privacy
+We instead implement a simplified version that satisfies our requirements, without sacraficing the core privacy
 > guarantees that are available with use of halo2 circuits.
 >
 ## Requirements